-In relation to the SCT, MicroZAMOD simulations yield 412,493 eligible households in 2015.
-This is over twice as many households as actually recorded as being in payment in December 2015.
-This discrepancy is to be expected, given that MicroZAMOD simulates the SCT policy on the basis of a full national roll-out, whereas in reality SCT was only partially rolled out to selected geographical districts as of December 2015.
-The simulated SCT amounts presented in Table A7 are over three times larger than the actual amounts for 2015 provided by MoF.
+In relation to the SCT, MicroZAMOD simulations yield 396,811 eligible households in 2015.
+This is over twice as many households than were actually recorded as being in payment in December 2015.
+This discrepancy is to be expected, given that MicroZAMOD simulates the SCT policy on the basis of a full national roll-out, whereas in reality SCT had only achieved a partial geographical roll-out as of December 2015.
+It has not been possible to obtain any external validation statistics for numbers of recipient households of SCT for 2016-19.

+The simulated SCT amount for 2015, presented in Table A7 in the Annex, is over three times larger than the actual amount for 2015 provided by MoF.
 This is again likely to be due in large part to the assumption of a full national roll-out in MicroZAMOD.
-However, this may also be due in part to the assumption in MicroZAMOD that all households with a disabled person received double SCT (as per the official eligibility guidance) when, in reality, this may not have been fully achieved (and/or the disability categorization applied in reality may be more stringent that that applied in MicroZAMOD).
+However, this may also be due in part to the assumption in MicroZAMOD that all households with a disabled person received double SCT (as per the official eligibility guidance) when, in reality, this may not have been fully achieved (and/or the disability categorization applied in reality may be more stringent than that applied in MicroZAMOD).
+In 2016, MicroZAMOD simulates a national aggregate payment for SCT that is 481 per cent of the external statistics.
+The increase in the ratio of simulated to reported SCT amounts is partly due to an increase in the total simulated SCT amount between 2015 and 2016 (due to the benefit amount increasing in value from ZMW 70 per month to ZMW 90 per month) and at the same time a decrease in the reported external amount for SCT (with the MoF reporting that the total expenditure for SCT fell from ZMW 123 million to ZMW 119 million), despite this period being intended to produce a fuller national roll-out.
+In 2017, MicroZAMOD simulates 211 per cent of the external statistics, which is considerably less than in 2016 (and indeed 2015), and which may be partly due to the realization of an increased national roll-out, but may also be due to the changes to SCT eligibility that were introduced in 2017.
+No external statistics are currently available for 2018 or 2019.

-In relation to pensions, MicroZAMOD simulates 144 per cent of the reported number of contributing employees to NAPSA's scheme.
-One possible explanation for an over-estimation of NAPSA contributors is that, in 2015, there were still some active contributors to the LASF and PSPF schemes.
+In relation to pensions, MicroZAMOD simulates 144 per cent of the reported number of contributing employees to NAPSA's scheme in 2015.
+One possible explanation for an overestimation of NAPSA contributors is that, in 2015, there were still some active contributors to the LASF and PSPF schemes.
+It has not been possible to obtain any external validation statistics for pension contributions for 2016-19.